yumminhuang/RES/README.md

 Group: Oh!Data from College of Computer and Information Science, Northeastern University

 ##Abstract
-This article deals with the overall and detailed introduction of the Real State System Application on Android based on the OData Protocol, of which the idea is motivated by getting rid of hash time struggling with finding suitable place to live in.
-As a full-service real estate application it offers the first hand knowledge of housing information.
-Whether the user is a first time buyer, interested in trading, relocating, renting, the platform will provide with exceptional service such as scheduling meetings, finding related information, adding records and posting topics.
-The framework of the application consists of the server-side constructed by ODdata producer and the MySQL database and the client-side operated by Android application.
-The method implemented to solve the problem of mapping relation is to take advantage of OData4J which acts as a Java framework that implements the OData protocol for both the consumer and the producer.
-The article goes through all points above in several parts, including introduction, requirement, design, implementation, discussion and conclusion.
+This article deals with the overall and detailed introduction of the Real State System Application on Android, which is based on the OData Protocol.
+The idea is motivated by getting rid of hash time struggling with finding suitable place to live in.
+As a full-service real estate application, it offers first hand housing information.
+No matter the user is a first-time buyer, or one interested in trading, relocating, and renting, the platform will always provide exceptional service: scheduling meetings, finding related information, adding records and posting topics.
+The framework of the application consists of the server-side constructed by ODdata producer, the MySQL database and the client-side operated by Android application.
+The method implemented to solve the problem of mapping relation is to take advantage of OData4J, which acts as a Java framework implementing the OData protocol for both the consumer and the producer.
+The article goes through all above in consecutive parts as follow.

 ##Introduction
 ### Background

-When people, especially for some international students, come to live in a new city, the first problem they have to deal with is where to live.
-As fresh men to a new city, people find them hard to find an available house or apartment.
-Our team members suffered the same situation, so we want to help people solve this problem.
+When people, especially international students, come to live in a new city, the first problem they have to deal with is probably where to live.
+New residents always find it hard to find an ideal house or apartment.
+Having suffered from the same situation, our team members want to help people solve this problem.
 ### Project Goal

 * To obtain all the available house and apartment for the users.